Muqbil al-Wadi'i: On terrorism

-Wadi'i was also a staunch critic of the Salafi scholar Muhammad ibn Salih al-Munajjid, accusing him of being a misguided "Sururi".
+Al-Wadi'i was also a staunch critic of the scholar Muhammad ibn Salih al-Munajjid, said that he's a misguided "Sururi".
 His Dar ul-Hadith seminary and institute of Dammaj was known to oppose al-Qaeda and other radical extremist organisations, as Wadi'i himself stated in an interview with Hassan al-Zayidi of the Yemen Times in 2000.